 Everyone makes lists: shopping lists, to-do lists, Christmas lists, and many more.
 But what do your lists say about you?
 We talk to an author who looked at hundreds of lists compiled by the famous, the infamous and the unknown, and found out that they say a great deal about the times, our history and the list makers themselves.
-Host: Gary Price.
+Hosted by Gary Price.

 - Shaun Usher, author of Lists of Note: An eclectic collections deserving of a wider audience

 Gary Price: Everyone makes lists.
 The idea of writing things down so we don’t forget or so that we can check them off when they’re done, or to simply stare us in the face until we finally do them is a practice that goes back to ancient times.
 That’s what Shaun Usher found out.
 Usher is the author of the book Letters of Note, a volume that looks at the written correspondence of many of the high and mighty as well as people you never heard of.
 In that book, Usher was trying to show us the importance of private correspondence; of how it could bring the broad themes and events of history down to a personal level, and how letters could give us insight into people we thought we knew.
 In the process of writing that book, Usher says he came upon another artifact that is also important and revealing.

 Shaun Usher: I was looking through all of these archives and museum collections and dusty old books looking for these letters, and I kept finding lists written by the same people – even more so than letters.
 It seems that everyone, even to this day, letter writing’s on the wane, as expected by the rise of the Internet, but people still write lists.
 People are just as infatuated with lists as they ever were if not more so because we seem to be busier and busier, and list’s make all the chaos kind of manageable.
 If you can break something down into a list, it’s far easier to digest, it takes less time, so the busier we get, the more we seem to make lists and enjoy them.